padrinobook/padrinobook/chapters/login_and_registration.md

 ### User Controller Sign up Actions

-We need to make sure to have the right mappings for the `/login` route in the actions in our controller:
+We need to make sure to render the `users/new.erb` and user the `user` object route:

 ```ruby